The Best Free Verse Poems of All Time

 But perhaps they were not so unalike, since it has been suggested that they both

 wrote about love without ever consummating a real-life relationship.
-But in any
+In any

 case, they left us many moving and memorable poems.
 Dickinson's poems seem more